Topics

 Results

-In total, 516 properties were sold in the month of June across the key postcode areas covered by ESPC.
-Most of these (73%) were sold by ESPC-affiliated agents, the remainder (27%) by independents.
+In total, 1,322 properties were listed on Rightmove in the month of June 2023 across the key postcode areas covered by the ESPC.
+Of these, 736 (56%) were ultimately sold between June 2023 and January 2024 (although the selling price for a handful was unavailable, so these are not included in the calculations below).[1]
+Most of these (544 – 74%) were sold by ESPC-affiliated agents, the remainder (26%) by independents.

-The final calculations show that the percentage of the Home Report valuation achieved by ESPC-affiliated agents was 108% compared with 105% for independent agents, suggesting that the ‘advantage of ESPC’ remains in the market.
+The following calculations show that the percentage of the Home Report valuation achieved by ESPC-affiliated agents was 103% compared with 101% for independent agents, suggesting that the ‘advantage of ESPC’ remains in the market.